FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/mongodb/db_mongo_auth.rst

         }
     );

+.. _configure_mongodb_auth_enable:

-Enable authentication on MongoDB
+Enable access control on MongoDB
 --------------------------------

-Authorization is enabled in different ways depending on the hosting platform.
-See the MongoDB documentation on this.
+Access control is enabled in different ways depending on the hosting platform.
+See the `MongoDB documentation <https://www.mongodb.com/docs/manual/tutorial/enable-authentication/>`_` on this.

-In short, for MongoDB Atlas authorization is mandatory and cannot be disabled.
+In short, for MongoDB Atlas access control is mandatory and cannot be disabled.
 For MongoDB Enterprise or Community it can be enabled by the paramater ``--auth`` to the ``mongod`` command.

 When running it in a Docker container, you can add this parameter by changing the ``command``: